 - 17. Individuals have the right to gain access to their own personal data.
 In the event an access request is directly or indirectly received by NHS Protect, We are required to provide the individual who has made the request with details of the personal data recorded about them, except where the usual exemptions may apply. - 18.
-It is unlikely that many access requests will be received as the personal data in the system is limited and has been provided by the data subject themselves. - 19.
-In the unlikely event that that information in relation to the subject is identified as being incorrect the single point of contact would correct the record. - 20.
+It is unlikely that many access requests will be received as the personal data recorded is all in relation to fraud investigations that are confidential until such point they are substantiated - 19.
+In the unlikely event that that information in relation to the subject is identified as being incorrect the record would be updated. - 20.
 All NHS employees and member of the public have the right to access, redress and correct personal data recorded about them.